andrew/ultimate-awesome/README.md

 - [awesome-game-studies](https://github.com/electricjones/awesome-game-studies) - An awesome list of resources for game studies, sciences, and art.
 - [awesome-french-channels](https://github.com/EpicKiwi/awesome-french-channels) - Curated list of awesome French web channels.
 - [awesome-production-machine-learning](https://github.com/eric-erki/awesome-production-machine-learning) - A curated list of awesome open source libraries to deploy, monitor, version and scale your machine learning.
+- [awesome-vector-databases](https://github.com/ever-works/awesome-vector-databases) - A curated list of vector database solutions, libraries, and resources for AI applications -
 - [ZF-awesome-apps](https://github.com/exakat/ZF-awesome-apps) - Curated list of applications using Zend Framework 3 and 2.
 - [awesome-macos-apps](https://github.com/eyalben/awesome-macos-apps) - Curated list of recommended macOS apps.
 - [awesome-dev-study](https://github.com/fabiorbap/awesome-dev-study) - A repository with links that I use for development study.